4.2-kiloyear event: Effects on the Indus Valley civilization

 In the 2nd millennium BC, widespread aridification occurred in the Eurasian steppes and in South Asia.
 On the steppes, the vegetation changed, driving "higher mobility and transition to the nomadic cattle breeding."
 (Note: Demkina et al. (2017): "In the second millennium BC, humidization of the climate led to the divergence of the soil cover with secondary formation of the complexes of chestnut soils and solonetzes.
 This paleoecological crisis had a significant effect on the economy of the tribes in the Late Catacomb and Post-Catacomb time stipulating their higher mobility and transition to the nomadic cattle breeding.")
 Water shortage also strongly affected South Asia:

 This time was one of great upheaval for ecological reasons.
 Prolonged failure of rains caused acute water shortage in large areas, causing the collapse of sedentary urban cultures in south central Asia, Afghanistan, Iran, and India, and triggering large-scale migrations.
 Inevitably, the new arrivals came to merge with and dominate the post-urban cultures.

-Urban centers of the Indus Valley Civilization were abandoned and replaced by disparate local cultures because of the same climate change that affected the neighbouring regions to the west.
+Urban centers of the Indus Valley Civilisation were abandoned and replaced by disparate local cultures because of the same climate change that affected the neighbouring regions to the west.
 As of 2016, many scholars believed that drought and a decline in trade with Egypt and Mesopotamia caused the collapse of the Indus civilization.
 The Ghaggar-Hakra system was rain-fed, and water supply depended on the monsoons.
 The Indus Valley climate grew significantly cooler and drier from around 1800 BC, which is linked to a contemporary general weakening of the monsoon.
 Aridity increased, with the Ghaggar-Hakra River retracting its reach towards the foothills of the Himalayas, leading to erratic and less-extensive floods, which made inundation agriculture less sustainable.
 Aridification reduced the water supply enough to cause the civilization's demise, and to scatter its population eastward.